LSAT Test Dates 2026

 Where can I find LSAT test dates near me?

 LSAC keeps a list of LSAT test dates and locations on its website.
-Click here to conduct a LSAT test dates locations search.
+Click here to search for LSAT test dates and locations.

-If you need to make a LSAT test date change, you can do it as long.
-However, you must meet the test date change deadline as outlined in the chart in this article.
+If you need to make an LSAT test date change, you can do so for free through your administration deadline.
 You simply need to log into your LSAC account and submit your request.
-However, LSAC charges a $125 fee for this service.
+If the administration deadline has passed, you have up to 7 days following that to select a new date.
+However, LSAC charges a $125 fee for this service (and you have to do it within 7 days of your administration deadline).

 Can you change your LSAT testing location?

 In short, yes, you can change your scheduled testing location.
 But only if your test center change deadline hasn’t passed yet (see the chart above).
-Likewise, seats must be available in your desired test center.
-In addition, you’ll also have to pay a $125 fee.
+Likewise, seats must be available at your desired test center.
+In addition, you may also have to pay a fee.

-To chance your test center, log into your LSAC account and submit your request.
+To change your test center, log in to your LSAC account and submit your request.
 Or, call LSAC at 215-968-1001.
-You can find additional information here.

 Final Thoughts